ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

              after(P.end_seq, RS.last_end_seq))
 ~~~~

-Finally, after the connection has processed all packets acknowledged by this
+Finally, after the connection has processed all newly acknowledged packets for this
 ACK by calling UpdateRateSample() for each packet, the connection invokes
 GenerateRateSample() to finish populating the rate sample, RS: